byuitechops/for-the-strength-of-developers/Handbook/3. Project Life Cycle/07_StakeholderHandoff.md

 # 07 Stakeholder Handoff

 ## Purpose and Overview

+The purpose of the stakeholder handoff is to place the tool in the hands of the stakeholder in such a way, so that their questions are answered and a tutorial is in place, so that anyone can be trained to use the tool by following the tutorial.

 ### Time Estimate: 1-3 hours
 - *Depending on the project and knowledge of the developer, the time estimate may differ.*